-The Auditee shall also be liable for certain unavoidable and non-recoverable expenses (e.g. visa application fees) incurred by the Auditors where less than 60 days' notice of cancellation, from the date than an Audit is due to commence, is given by the Auditee, or where GSMA cancels the Audit as a result of non-compliance by the Auditee with the terms of the SAS-SM standard agreement.
+The Auditee shall also be liable for certain unavoidable and non-recoverable expenses (e.g., visa application fees) incurred by the Auditors where less than 60 days' notice of cancellation, from the date than an Audit is due to commence, is given by the Auditee, or where GSMA cancels the Audit because of non-compliance by the Auditee with the terms of the SAS-SM standard agreement.
 Such expenses shall be evidenced by receipts.
-More details are contained in the SAS-SM standard agreement [4].
+More details are contained in the SAS-SM Costs Guidance document [4].

-8.8 Appeals
+9.7 Appeals

-Charges for each appeal will be based on the same principles as for estimating charges for off-site review of improvements, as specified in section 8.5.
+Charges for each appeal will be based on the same principles as for estimating charges for off-site review of improvements, as specified in section 8.4.